jgalligan1993/Generating-Trend-Indicators-in-kdb/wp (1).md

-which span across May/June/July 2019.
+which span across May,June and July 2019.
 There is just over 2 months of data.

 A Python API was created which connected to a kdb+ tickerplant.
 The tickerplant processed the messages and sent them to RDB which was written down to a HDB at the end of the day.
 Such details will not be elaborated on as the main focus of this whitepaper is on Simple Statistics and Trend Indicators.
 Please view the following resources for help with tick capture: